Cloud-CV/EvalAI/docs/source/configuration.md

   Dataset splits define the subset of test-set on which the submissions will be evaluated on.
 Generally, most challenges have two splits:

-  1. **test-dev** (Allow participants to make large number of submissions, let them see how they are doing, and let them overfit)
+  1. **test-dev** (Allow participants to make a large number of submissions, let them see how they are doing, and let them overfit)
   2. **test-challenge** (Allow small number of submissions so that they cannot mimic test-set.
 Use this split to decide the winners for the challenge)

   A dataset split has the following subfields: